The Bankrate promise

 Thrifts have been around for a long time, starting out as “building societies” in the United Kingdom in the late 18th century and eventually making their way to the United States.

 “Thrift charters actually go back pre-Civil War,” says Chris Cole, executive vice president and senior regulatory counsel at the Independent Community Bankers of America.

 The depiction of thrifts in that old movie “It’s a Wonderful Life” is in some ways fairly accurate.
 Whether they were mutual (owned by their customers) or corporate (owned by shareholders), they served one main purpose in the U.S. economy: making sure working-class people could get mortgages to buy single-family homes.

 Millions of Americans in the postwar era bought homes with loans from thrifts; at one point in the postwar period, they were making the majority of mortgages in the U.S., Cole says.

 That changed when the deregulation of the financial services industry, followed by a wave of failures in the 1980s, decimated thrifts.
 Thrifts began investing in risky projects in a desperate attempt to make up for losses.
 Eventually, the government resolved to close down 747 insolvent thrifts, according to the Federal Reserve.

 “The thrift industry has not recovered from the S&L (savings & loan) crisis decades ago,” Wake Forest’s Marsh says.

-These days, the lines between thrifts and conventional banks have blurred, Piper Jaffray’s Rabatin says.
+These days, the lines between thrifts and conventional banks have blurred, Hovde Group’s Rabatin says.
 Savings and loan associations are moving more into commercial lending and construction, and an increasing number are converting to conventional banks.